 Verification is a review process where the Financial Aid Office ensures the accuracy of information reported on the FAFSA.
 Students are selected for verification by the Department of Education at the time they complete the FAFSA.
-Documents required for verification may include: Income Verification Form, Household Verification Form, copies of 1040 tax forms and schedules, W-2 forms, verification of non-filing, identity verification, and high school diploma/GED.
+Documents required for verification may include Identity and Statement of Educational Purpose form, Family Size Information form, copies of 1040 tax forms and schedules or IRS Tax Return Transcripts, W-2 forms, Verification of Non-Filing Letter from the IRS, and high school diploma or transcript or GED transcript.
 Other documents may be requested as needed to resolve conflicting information found during verification.
 Many of these forms are available on the GRC Financial Aid Forms site.

-Students who are selected for verification will be notified of the documents required through their "To Do" list in ctcLink Self-Service.
+Students who are selected for verification will be notified of the documents required through their "To Do" list, which can be found on the Tasks on ctcLink Student Homepage.
 All required documents should be turned in by the priority processing date.
 Financial aid funds will not be processed until verification is completed.